Drago96/ai-fmi/README.md

 # ai-fmi
-Repostiroy for my works for the AI course at FMI
+Repositoryy for my works for the AI course at FMI